5T33Z0/OC-Little-Translated/F_Desktop_EFIs/Config_Templates/README.md

 - Select "Edit" > "Create EFI Folder on Desktop"
 - The EFI folder will be populated on the desktop

+> [!NOTE]
+>
-> **Note**: Before deployment, you probably have to adjust settings or add more/different Kexts to suit your needs.
+> Before deployment, you probably have to adjust settings or add more/different Kexts to suit your needs.
 Please refer to the main article [Generating an OpenCore EFI folder with OCAT](https://github.com/5T33Z0/OC-Little-Translated/tree/main/F_Desktop_EFIs#generating-an-opencore-efi-folder-with-opencore-auxiliary-tools) for further instructions.